-Traditional Bowhunters of California’s (TBC) conception in January 2005 was the indirect result of a group of our traditional archery friends getting together to host a Traditional Archery 3-D shoot on the beautiful Chamberlin Ranch in Los Olivos California.
+Traditional Bowhunters of California’s (TBC) conception in January 2005 was the indirect result of a group of several traditional archery friends getting together to host a Traditional Archery 3-D shoot on the beautiful Chamberlin Ranch in Los Olivos California.
 The property was graciously offered by owners Fred and Johanna Chamberlin.
 This came about in the early part of 2002 when we heard that this established TAC event would not continue, so we asked to continue the event.

-We designated this event as a charity endeavor when we started hosting this event in April of 2002 with the help of a lot of great friends.
+Vince and Cathy Grgas designated this event as a charity endeavor when we started hosting this event in April of 2002 with the help of a lot of great friends.
 We were pleasantly surprised to find out just how special the whole family of traditional archers were.
 The donations of animals, money, time, raffle items, hunts, and handcrafted items such as custom bows, knives, arrows, quivers, wallets, belt buckles, atlatl’s etc. were incredible and certainly welcomed.
 The greatest thing is that these generosities have continued every year to make this event what it is today.

 Since that time in 2002, the Chamberlin Ranch Rendezvous charity event has evolved into much more than we ever expected.
 Consequently we have expanded our intentions and even our own expectations as to what the possibilities might hold for the future.